 After Franklin's dismissal, the colonies were put under more scrutiny.
 The British government authorized its postal workers to open and read correspondence between colonists.
 With tensions rising to the point of war, the colonists formed their own postal service.
 William Goddard, a fellow postmaster and printer, established the Constitutional Post.
 Its mail carriers had to be highly regarded and carried the mail under lock and key, working as guards as well as delivering the mail.
 By the end of 1775, there were 30 post offices operating as part of the Constitutional Post.

-Shortly after the start of the Revolutionary War, the Second Continental Congress met in Philadelphia in May 1775.
-The war brought new concerns in terms of correspondence and security.
-Due to the nature of the highly trusted postal workers in the Continental Post, it was agreed that the Constitutional Post would be converted into the official postal system of the new nation, with Franklin as the postmaster general.
+So what did the Second Continental Congress do?
+It set the stage for change.
+Shortly after the start of the Revolutionary War, the Second Continental Congress met in Philadelphia in May 1775, and what happened at the Second Continental Congress set the stage for the American postal system of today.
+The war brought new concerns in terms of correspondence and security, and due to the nature of the highly trusted postal workers in the continental post services, it was agreed that the Constitutional Post would be converted into the official postal system of the new nation, with Franklin as the postmaster general.
 To assist with the passing of military information from Congress to the Continental Army, the mail carriers were made exempt from military service.

 Communication and Innovation